chcaty/chcaty.gitlab.io/source/about/index-en.md

 ##### Hotel Reservation Management System (2016-10-2016-11)

 Projects
 It is possible to query the names of all the dishes in the hotel and the corresponding dish numbers; to record the customers who have ordered food, and to query, modify, delete and settle the total amount; to settle the daily turnover and to count the total profit.
 I am the main programmer of the project and responsible for the core code.

-Phase I (2016/03 - 2016/5)
+The Mycncart framework for PHP was chosen as the overall solution for the project.
+The project was proposed in September 2016, the design of the hotel reservation management system was received in October, and most of the functions of the system were completed in November, and it is running well now.
+Subsequently added the function of notification and sound alert of new messages in the background, and corresponding email push.

 Technical selection
 PHP、Mycncart、HTML5、jQuery、Ajax、BootStrap、Node.js

-Phase Introduction
-This phase is mainly to be able to complete the requirements from the hotel side as soon as possible in order to put it into use, and the Mycncart framework of PHP was chosen as the overall solution of the project.
-The project was proposed in September 2016, the design of the hotel ordering management system was received in October, and most of the functions of the system were completed in November, and it is running well now.

-Phase II（2016/11–2016/11）
-Phase Introduction
-Due to the first phase of some features due to time constraints have not been achieved, coupled with the hotel in the system into use, there are new needs for the system.
-So on the basis of the original, we added the notification and sound alert of new messages in the background, and the corresponding email push function.

 #### Work experience